DOMAINE SERENE

 Nose: A delicate bouquet of wild red fruits (raspberry, strawberry), complemented by subtle mineral notes and a refined earthy character.

 Palate: Harmonious and silky entry.
-It presents perfectly integrated tannins, a vibrant acidity that provides freshness, and a persistent, very fine finish.
+Features perfectly integrated tannins, vibrant acidity that provides freshness, and a persistent, very fine finish.

 3. Sensory Architecture